Harden scores 41, Rockets beat Pelicans 108-104

 By PETER FINNEY JR.

 Harden had 26 points in the first half and reached 40 for the third straight game.
-He was 7 for 16 from 3-point range, made all 14 free throws and added six assists.
+He was 7 for 16 from 3-point range and made all 14 free throws.
+He regularly juked Pelican defenders off their feet to draw fouls, including two fouls from behind the arc for another easy six points.

 Anthony Davis looked sluggish a night after scoring a season-high 48 points in a victory over Dallas, taking only five shots in the first half and finishing with 22 points.
 Julius Randle led the Pelicans with 23 points and 11 rebounds.